 Many people want to know what effective communication is.
 The answer involves several elements.
 Communicating effectively means that your ideas and concepts are being heard and people are acting upon them.
 It also means you are able to listen, understand, and take action on what other people say.
 This is the definition of effective communication and how a department, team or company builds success by understanding what needs to be done and doing it!

-The hard part about business communication is that people often don’t know they are not conversing clearly.
-If you ask, most people will tell you they are very good at communicating.
-However misunderstandings are common.
-So, you need to identify and eliminate possible bad habits that will help you better connect with others and convey your meaning.
+The hard part about effective communication in business is that people often don't know they are not conversing clearly.
+If you ask, most people will tell you they have strong effective communication skills.
+However, misunderstandings are common.
+So, you need to identify and eliminate possible bad habits, which will help you better connect with others and convey your meaning.

-Good communication today is more difficult than in the past.
-There are so many more ways to connect, you would think getting your point across would be easier, but that is not the case.
-With texting, email, instant messaging, faxing, cellular and land line phones, the options are overwhelming.
+Good communication today is more difficult than in the past because there are so many more ways to connect.
+You would think getting your point across would be easier, but that is not the case.
+With texting, email, instant messaging, Slack, Teams, and cellular phones, the options are overwhelming.
 To keep up with and respond to so many sources complicates the process.
 In addition, the habit of multi-tasking has completely derailed good listening skills as people pay attention far less while trying to do more than one thing.